GorvGoyl/Clone-Wars/README.md

 - Want to see your/their repo in list? see [contribution guide](#contribution)

+> Note: There are 2 kinds of projects on the list.
+The first ones look quite similar (UI-wise) but aren't fully-functional and the other ones which are fully-functional but UI is different.
+>
+> Also, [read the story](https://gourav.io/blog/my-simple-github-project-went-viral#naming-the-repo) behind project name "Clone Wars".

 _(scroll right on table to see all 5 columns)_

 | Clone of                       | Demo                                                                                                                   | Repo                                                                                                                   | Tech stack                                             | Repo Stars                                                                                                                                                                                     |